ntop/ntopng/doc/src/using_with_other_tools/nprobe.rst

 Observation Points Charts
 ~~~~~~~~~~~~~~~~~~~~~~~~~

+In the Observation Points Page, 5 columns are shown: the `Observation Points` column, showing the Observation Point number and Alias (e.g. Paris); the `Chart` column, necessary to show the Observation Points graphs; the `Current Hosts` column that shows up the current number of hosts of the Observation Point; the `Current Throughput` that represents the current throughput of the Observation Point; the `Total Traffic` column, showing the total traffic done by an Observation Point (Bytes sent + receved).

 To be able to see Observation Points charts it's necessary to enable the corresponding timeseries settings.
 To do so go to `Settings`, `Timeseries` and scroll down; then enable the `Flow Probes` timeseries.

 .. figure:: ../img/flow_probes_timeseries.png